vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 ## What are Git Hooks? 🎣

 [This page](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) from Git documentation sums it up pretty well but in general Git Hooks are Gits answer on firing custom event when some Git related action occurs.
-We will focus on the client-side `pre-commit` and `commit-msg` hooks today but following options are available:
+We will focus on client-side `pre-commit` and `commit-msg` hooks today but following options are available:

 - Client-Side Hooks